Carbon-Enhanced Metal-Poor star candidates from BP/RP Spectra in $Gaia$ DR3: Abstract

 \section{Abstract}

-Carbon-enhanced metal-poor (CEMP) stars make-up almost a third of stars with [Fe/H]<--2, although their origins are still poorly understood.
-It is highly likely that one type of CEMP star (CEMP-$s$ stars) is tied to mass-transfer events taking place in binary stars, while another type (CEMP-no stars) has been suggested to be enriched by the nucleosynthetic yields of the first generations of stars.
-Historically, studies of CEMP stars have been explored in the Galactic halo, but more recently they have also been detected in the thick disk and bulge components of the Milky Way. \textit{Gaia} DR3 has provided an unprecedented sample of over 200 million low-resolution (R$\approx$ 50) spectra from the BP and RP photometers.
-In this work, we use XGBoost to classify these spectra and detect the largest all-sky sample of CEMP stars to date.
-In total, we find 2,736,922 CEMP stars, with a contamination rate of 5\%.
-This sample spans from the inner to outer Milky Way with distances as close as 0.4 kpc from the Galactic center, and as far as $>$ 30 kpc.
-We also find that 0.28\% of these stars are identified as non-single stars in \gaia\ DR3.
-By providing the largest, uniformly analyzed sample of CEMP stars we can further investigate the frequency of CEMP-s and CEMP-no stars throughout the Galaxy and constrain the origins of these classes of stars.
+Carbon-enhanced metal-poor (CEMP) stars comprise almost a third of stars with [Fe/H] < --2, although their origins are still poorly understood.
+It is highly likely that one sub-class (CEMP-$s$ stars) is tied to mass-transfer events in binary stars, while another sub-class (CEMP-no stars) are enriched by the nucleosynthetic yields of the first generations of stars.
+Previous studies of CEMP stars have primarily concentrated on the Galactic halo, but more recently they have also been detected in the thick disk and bulge components of the Milky Way. \textit{Gaia} DR3 has provided an unprecedented sample of over 200 million low-resolution ($R\approx$ 50) spectra from the BP and RP photometers.
+Training on the CEMP catalog from the SDSS/SEGUE database, we use \texttt{XGBoost} to identify the largest all-sky sample of CEMP candidate stars to date.
+In total, we find 58,872 CEMP star candidates, with an estimated contamination rate of 12\%.
+When comparing to literature high-resolution catalogs, we positively identify 60-68\% of the CEMP stars in the data, validating our results and indicating a high completeness rate.
+Our final catalog of CEMP candidates spans from the inner to outer Milky Way, with distances as close as $r \sim$ 0.8 kpc from the Galactic center, and as far as $r >$ 30 kpc.
+Future higher-resolution spectroscopic follow-up of these candidates will provide validations of their classification and enable investigations of the frequency of CEMP-$s$ and CEMP-no stars throughout the Galaxy, to further constrain the nature of their progenitors.